 Setting up 2FA is relatively easy.
 Each account or service has its own instructions on how to proceed.
 Often, it’s as simple as enabling 2FA on the settings page.
 A quick search on Google will lead you to the sites with the information you need.
 From there you can easily secure your proxy service, Facebook, and other accounts.

 After enabling 2FA on your accounts, you have several options for setting up that second security factor.
 The most common is to receive a code via Short Message Service (SMS) or email.
-Although it’s a convenient way of getting authentication, this method has now become vulnerable, with hackers able to intercept the codes.
+Although it’s a convenient way of getting authentication, this method has now become vulnerable.
+Hackers have learned how to intercept the codes.

 Another method involves the use of authenticator apps such as Google Authenticator, Microsoft Authenticator, and Authy.
 Lastpass also offers its own authenticator app.
-These apps work by generating the necessary codes on the device you’re using, thereby significantly cutting down the risk of codes being intercepted.
+These apps work by generating the necessary codes on the device you’re using.
+Thereby, they significantly cut down the risk of codes being intercepted.

 The most secure method for 2FA implementation is the use of security keys.
 These are physical devices, plugged into a PC by way of a USB device or connected to a smart phone via a Near Field Communication (NFC) device.
 Yubikey is a great option, and some crypto wallets like Trezor also offer this feature.
 With this security key protecting you, no one can access your account.